 How Does Quick Pay Work?

-You must work with a broker or a freight broker agent who offers quick pay to qualify.
-Because quick pay is a broker-provided service, you must work with a broker who offers it every time in order to get your payment fast.
+You must work with a broker or a freight broker agent who offers Quick Pay to qualify.
+Because Quick Pay is a broker-provided service, you must work with a broker who offers it every time in order to get your payment fast.
 That may not be a big deal if you have a broker who consistently gives you high-paying loads, but a freight broker company sources loads from many places.
-Furthermore, if you’re dependent on quick pay/fast payment, you may have to forego any higher-paying jobs or more consistent work offered through other sources that don’t provide quick pay.
-That’s a major catch-22, as repeatedly accepting lower-paying loads can stall your company’s growth and tie you into the quick pay trap.
+Furthermore, if you’re dependent on Quick Pay/fast payment, you may have to forego any higher-paying jobs or more consistent work offered through other sources that don’t provide Quick Pay.
+That’s a major catch-22, as repeatedly accepting lower-paying loads can stall your company’s growth and tie you into the Quick Pay trap.

-Expect to pay a one to five percent gross margin processing fee for quick pay.
+Expect to pay a one to five percent gross margin processing fee for Quick Pay.
 The percentage fee will vary depending on the freight agent or broker, your terms, and often how fast you want your cash.
-However, you can usually expect to pay one to five percent of a load’s value when you choose quick pay.
+However, you can usually expect to pay one to five percent of a load’s value when you choose Quick Pay.

 Fuel advances are helpful for independent contractors who want to accept a load but don’t have cash on hand to cover the fuel, employee salaries, cargo insurance, marketing materials, and office supplies.
-The terms are similar to quick pay, but the amount is generally less, and cash is made available as soon as the load is picked up.
+The terms are similar to Quick Pay, but the amount is generally less, and cash is made available as soon as the load is picked up.
 It’s common for the advance to be placed on a fuel card rather than sent via wire transfer or a bank account.
 The major advantage of fuel cards is that the driver gets discounts on diesel at specific truck stops and often gets other perks like discounts on maintenance or tires.
 Fuel cards can also be helpful for those with fleets, as it makes it easier to monitor how and where cash is being spent.
 Both brokers and invoice factoring companies may offer fuel advances and fuel cards.
 However, truckers tend to avoid asking brokers for advances because it can signify financial distress, which may put the broker in a stronger negotiating position.

 How Does Invoice Factoring Work?

 Invoice factoring, also referred to as freight factoring or receivable factoring, is a service provided by a third party known as a factoring company.
 Instead of working with someone who is part of your existing arrangement, factoring involves bringing in a third party after you’ve completed the load.
-You’ll submit your invoice to the factoring company, and they’ll advance you most of the invoice’s value according to the payment terms.
+You’ll submit your truck load invoice to the factoring company, and they’ll give you a cash advance of most of the invoice’s value according to the payment terms.
 Timelines vary on this.
 Sometimes, you can get paid the same day as you submit your load paperwork.
 Other times, you might receive next-day payments or wait a little longer.
 When your client pays the factoring company, they’ll send you the remainder of the full amount minus a small fee.
 Some factoring companies also offer additional services to accelerate your trucking company’s growth, such as fuel cards, fuel advances, asset-based lending, and freight broker software to assist your logistics planning.

 When you’re factoring, you can work with almost any broker or shipper because you are not tied down to any specific one.
 You can source your own loads, work with any dispatching service, and work with a variety of brokers.
-That means you can accept a better paying load whenever you find one and still get paid fast.
+That means you can accept a better-paying load whenever you find one and still get paid fast.
 However, the client paying the invoice must be creditworthy.
 Most factoring companies offer a credit check service to confirm the debtor is creditworthy and will insist on running a check prior to advancing your payment.
 For this reason, you’ll want to connect with a factoring company before you need their services.
 The approval process is generally quick and is not contingent on the business owner’s credit score, so most carriers will qualify.

-It’s generally thought the main difference is that factoring is more convenient and quick pay is more affordable, but there are exceptions to this.
+It’s generally thought the main difference is that factoring is more convenient and Quick Pay is more affordable, but there are exceptions to this.
 Viva’s low rates are a prime example.
-Of course, if you’re working with a broker who gives you a lower rate and enough work to keep you busy, there’s no harm in continuing with the quick pay option.
+Of course, if you’re working with a broker who gives you a lower rate and enough work to keep you busy, there’s no harm in continuing with the Quick Pay option.
 However, many carriers appreciate the freedom to choose their loads and the improved bargaining power that comes with working with a factoring company instead.
 Plus, there are times you find the best deal with a factoring company rather than a broker, too.